chriswyatt/znake/README.md

 ## Known issues
 * Food tends to be placed at bottom-left or close to snake.
-* During testing, new food did not appear when the snake almost filled the screen.
-Needs more investigating to see how reproducible it is.
+* When snake has almost filled screen, food may be placed at the furthermost bottom-left square, even if the snake is occupying that square.

 ## License
 See LICENSE